G00364690/PDA-Project/README.md

 ## Method
 Research indicated that

+1. Distance to goal
-1. Shots - Some research would indicate there are between 20 and 40 shots in a game. (between 10 and 20 per team)
+2. Shots - Some research would indicate there are between 20 and 40 shots in a game. (between 10 and 20 per team)
-2. Shots on target - Some research would indicate there are between 10 and 15 shots on target in a game. (between 3 and 8 per team)
+3. Shots on target - Some research would indicate there are between 10 and 15 shots on target in a game. (between 3 and 8 per team)
-3. Goals - Looking to existing data we'll make the assumption that there is an average of 2.5 goals per game in a top level game.
+4. Goals - Looking to existing data we'll make the assumption that there is an average of 2.5 goals per game in a top level game.

 ## References & Research